DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-26 Level Design Considerations.md

 ## The Anatomy of a Combat Encounter

 Making combat arenas is hard and can take a lot of time.
-So, instead of making *MORE* combat arenas to fill out the level, we can increase the amount of time the player spends in a combat arena.
+The worst part about this is that the player can probably clear a combat situation in like 30 seconds if it just has a bunch of enemies placed around.
+So, instead of making *MORE* combat arenas to fill out the level, we can increase the amount of time the player spends in each combat arena.

 ### Making Combat Arenas Take Longer
+- Have mini-objectives the player needs to complete in a combat area to progress.
+- This can mean:
+	- finding a key to open a specific door
+	- having to interact with multiple items in the area to progress
+	- having very simple puzzles in the game that need to be solved to progress
 -